jonrad/docker-diary/packages/console/README.md

 ```
 docker-diary \
-  ubuntu `The base image to use.
+  --image ubuntu `The base image to use.
 Required if no Dockerfile exists in the working dir` \
-  --filter filter.txt `Optional file with commands to not store in the Dockerfile, using regex.
-Eg a file with the contents ^ls would filter out all lines starting with ls commands` \
-  --dockerfile dockerfile `Dockerfile if it's not the standard name.
-Relative to /opt/working-dir` \
+  --dockerfile dockerfile `dockerfile if it's not the standard name. relative to /opt/working-dir` \
   --dry `dry run.
-Won't save changed to Dockerfile`
+Won't save changed to Dockerfile` \
+  -- -v /foo:/bar -p 31337:31337 `any additional args to pass to docker` \
 ```

 #### Development